luisromeroaraya/luisromeroaraya/README.md

 ## ☀️ About
 - 🌱 Just finished the Junior Web Developper bootcamp at [Becode.org](https://www.becode.org)
-- :coffee: Currently studying a Certified Java Development course at [digitalcity.brussels](https://digitalcity.brussels)
+- :coffee: Currently following a Certified Java Development course at [digitalcity.brussels](https://digitalcity.brussels)

 ## 📧 Contact
 - 💬 Don't hesitate to contact me if you need any information about my BeCode experience or just chat about anything.